wp-plugins/pta-volunteer-sign-up-sheets/trunk/readme.txt

 There is a shortcode for a main sign-up sheet page that will show a list of all active (and non-hidden) sign-up sheets, showing the number of open volunteer slots with links to view each individual sheet.
 Individual sheets have links next to each open task/item for signing up.
 When signing up, if the user is already logged in, their name and contact info (phone and email) will be pre-filled in the sign-up page form if that info exists in the user's meta data.
 You can also enter shortcode arguments to display a specific sign-up sheet on any page.

 There is a sidebar widget to show upcoming volunteer events and how many spots still need to be filled for each, linked to each individual sign-up sheet.
+You can choose whether or not to show Ongoing type events in the widget, and if they should be at the top or bottom of the list (since they don't have dates associated with them).

 Admin users can view sign-ups for each sheet, and clear any spots with a simple link.
 Each sheet can also be exported to a CSV format file for easy import into Excel or other spreadsheet programs.